Applications to pursue a Graduate program in Philosophy beginning in the Fall semester of 2024 open on Oct 1, 2023 and close Feb 1, 2024.

 - Application Fee: A non-refundable application fee (currently $110 CDN) is required for each application submitted.
 Once you have submitted your application online, you will be directed to pay this fee online via Visa or Mastercard.

 Graduate Record Exam (GRE) scores are NOT required of applicants to the graduate programs.
 Further questions about application procedures can be directed to firstname.lastname@example.org.

-Note that applicants to the new J.D./M.A. program must apply, separately, to both (i) the M.A. in Political and Legal Thought program offered by the Department of Philosophy and (ii) the J.D. program offered by the Faculty of Law.
-If interested in applying for the J.D./M.A. program, contact Philosophy’s Graduate Coordinator, Rahul Kumar, to request further information about procedures.
+Note that applicants to the J.D./M.A. program must apply, separately, to both (i) the M.A. in Political and Legal Thought program offered by the Department of Philosophy and (ii) the J.D. program offered by the Faculty of Law.
+If interested in applying for the J.D./M.A. program, contact Philosophy’s Graduate Coordinator, Deborah Knight, to request further information about procedures.